 Fully Vetted Adoptions

-CCP pulls animals out of CC Animal Control when their time is up to keep them from being euthanized.
+CCP assists in finding homes for the adoptable dogs and cats at CCAC.
 At that time they need to be fully vetted in order to put them up for adoption or place with other rescues.
 Services include spay/neuter, dewormer, heartworm or feline leukemia test, rabies vaccine, other required shots and flea and tick protection.
 The average cost associated with this work is $160.00 per animal.

 Over 70% of the dogs received by the CC Animal Control are Pitbull or Pitbull Mixes.
 We are targeting this breed with FREE spay & neuter services in an effort to reduce the population received at the CC Animal Control.
 This breed is extremely hard to find adopters or rescue groups, resulting in euthanizing by CC Animal Control.